nixworks/public/news/2016/10/14/README.md

 ##### Death and funeral of Bhumibol Adulyadej
 ### [Thailand declares today a government holiday for mourning King Bhumibol Adulyadej's death. ](/news/2016/10/14/thailand-declares-today-a-government-holiday-for-mourning-king-bhumibol-adulyadej-s-death.md)
-_Context: King, Thailand, Death and funeral of Bhumibol Adulyadej, Bhumibol Adulyadej_
+_Context: Bhumibol Adulyadej, Thailand, Death and funeral of Bhumibol Adulyadej, King_

 ##### Cuba-United States relations
 ### [President Barack Obama issues an executive order on Cuba lifting monetary limits on the amount of Cuban products, including cigars and rum, which Americans can bring back for personal use, allowing Cubans and Americans to engage in joint medical research, and allowing Cubans to buy certain U.S. consumer goods online. ](/news/2016/10/14/president-barack-obama-issues-an-executive-order-on-cuba-lifting-monetary-limits-on-the-amount-of-cuban-products-including-cigars-and-rum.md)